thirdweb-dev/typescript-sdk/docs/sdk.tokenerc721contract.mintto.md

 ## Remarks

-Mint an NFT to a specified wallet.
+Mint a unique NFT to a specified wallet.

 ## Example